DLR-RM/curvature/README.rst

         # We call 'estimator.update' here instead of 'optimizer.step'.
         kfac.update(batch_size=images.size(0))

-    # Access and invert the curvature information to perform Bayesian inference.
+    # Invert the curvature information to perform Bayesian inference.
-    # 'Norm' (tau) and 'scale' (N) are the two hyperparameters of Laplace approximation.
+    # 'Add' and 'multiply' are the two regularization hyperparameters of Laplace approximation.
-    # See the tutorial notebook for for an in-depth example and explanation.
+    # Please see the tutorial notebook for for in-depth examples and explanations.
-    factors = list(kfac.state.values())
+    kfac.invert(add=0.5, multiply=1)
-    inv_factors = invert_factors(factors, norm=0.5, scale=1, estimator='kfac')
+    kfac.sample_and_replace()

 .. .. literalinclude:: ../../curvature/test.py